-On January 27, 2021, Regeneron Pharmaceuticals, Inc. announced that researchers in Columbia University lab [135] and Regeneron scientists have independently confirmed that REGEN-COVTM (casirivimab and imdevimab antibody cocktail) successfully neutralizes the circulating SARS-CoV-2 variants first identified in the UK (B.1.1.7) and South Africa (B.1.351), in preclinical research.
-Both antibodies retaining their potency against the B.1.1.7 variant; against the B.1.351 variant, imdevimab retained its potency and, while the casirivimab potency was reduced, it was still comparable to the in präklinischer Forschung: REGN-COV auch gegen Mutationen wirksam potency that other single antibodies in development have against the original virus.
+in präklinischer Forschung: REGN-COV auch gegen Mutationen wirksam potency that other single antibodies in development have against the original virus.
 Regeneron is conducting additional preclinical research against the variant first identified in Brazil (1.1.248), https://investor.regeneron.com/news-releases/news-release-details/regencovtm-antibody-cocktail-active-against-sars-cov-2-variants.

 Regulatory update: On November 21, 2020, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms [about 88 pounds]) with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19.
-This includes those who are 65 years of age or older or who have certain chronic medical conditions [136].
+This includes those who are 65 years of age or older or who have certain chronic medical conditions [143].

-On February 1st, 2021, EMA's human medicines committee (CHMP) has started a 'rolling review' of data on REGN-COV2 antibody combination (casirivimab / imdevimab), based on preliminary results from a study that indicate a beneficial effect of the medicine in reducing the amount of virus in the nose and throat of non-hospitalised patients with COVID-19.
-The CHMP will evaluate all data on this medicine, including evidence from a study in hospitalised patients with COVID-19 and other clinical trials as they become available [137].
+On February 1st, 2021 EMA's human medicines committee (CHMP) has started a 'rolling review' of data on REGN-COV2 antibody combination (casirivimab / imdevimab), based on preliminary results from a study that indicate a beneficial effect of the medicine in reducing the amount of virus in the nose and throat of non-hospitalised patients with COVID-19 [144].
+Once finalised it will be the basis for an EU marketing authorisation for this combination.